 Summer, especially in the Holiday Shores, IL area, is always humid.
 This humidity however could be creating some costly water damage to your home.
 If your home has a clogged condensate drain line, this can cause some major issues down the road.
-This line can be backed up with things like buildup of rust or algae, debris, and dirt.
+This line can be backed up with things like the buildup of rust or algae, debris, and dirt.

-If you are curious as to what a condensate drain line is, it an essential part of your air conditioning unit.
+If you are curious as to what a condensate drain line is, it is an essential part of your air conditioning unit.
 This line helps remove excess water that drips off the inside of your AC unit.
 This is a similar concept to what happens when a glass of water becomes wet on the outside.
 The air conditioner removed humid air from your home and uses a system that sends the humid air to the evaporator cells.
 This forms water droplets due to the condensation process.

 Why does this issue matter

 If your drain line were to become backed up, all the water would be stuck and would have nowhere to go.
 This can cause issues such as water damage, damage to electrical components if water drips on them, and it would create an area for bacteria, mold, and mildew to thrive.

 A common feature in most homes is that they have a secondary drain line that only drips if your main line is clogged.
 This drain line is typically located near your attic or roof.
 If you see this line leaking, then it is a sign that your mainline has become clogged.
 If both lines happen to be clogged, however, then you will notice that water may begin leaking from your ceiling.
 This is because the water gets sent to your air handler or an indoor coil which is commonly located in the attic.
 If this starts to happen, please call your local air conditioning and HVAC professionals to unclog the drain lines for you.